SunFlowerApart/radically-kind-honesty/README.md

    Consider the classical _Does this dress make me look fat?_ Assuming it, indeed, make the wearer look fat, the candid answer says _it does not flatter you_.
-It answers the question honestly,
+It answers the question honestly (without ambiguity), while attempting to minimize pain.

-5. Sometimes, the honest thing to do is to refuse to answer the question.
+4. Sometimes, the honest thing to do is to refuse to answer the question.

 ## About